 A Device holds information about the physical device.
 Specifically, you might want to know about connectivity, available gates, performance specs, and more.
-This class implements the AbstractDevice API for devices not available via get\devices().
+This class implements the AbstractDevice API for devices not available via get_devices().
 Instead, the user is responsible for constructing a NetworkX graph which represents a chip topology.

-\\init\\(topology)
+init(topology)

-(topology) Initialize self.
+init(topology) Initialize self.

 edges()

 rtype List[Tuple[int, int]]

 get_isa([oneq_type, twoq_type]) Construct an ISA suitable for targeting by compila-

 tion.

 get_specs() Construct a Specs object required by compilation

 qubit_topology() The connectivity of qubits in this device given as a

 NetworkX graph.

-Continued on next page
+qubits() A sorted list of qubits in the device topology.